Skip to Main Content

 Safety Officers

-Certified safety professionals ensuring crew protection and regulatory compliance across Belgian productions.
+Certified safety pros making sure crew protection and regulatory compliance across Belgian shoots.

-Film production safety in Belgium is governed by the Well-being at Work Act (Welzijnswet/Loi sur le bien-être), with enforcement split between federal and regional authorities.
-Productions must comply with workplace safety standards overseen by the Federal Public Service Employment, while heritage site filming at locations like Grand-Place or Bruges' historic centre adds preservation-related safety requirements.
-Belgium's compact geography means productions frequently cross between Flanders, Wallonia, and Brussels, each with distinct regulatory authorities.
+Here is how this works in practice.
+Film production safety in Belgium is ruled by the Well-being at Work Act (Welzijnswet/Loi sur le bien-être), with enforcement split between federal and regional authorities.
+Productions must comply with workplace safety standards overseen by the Federal Public Service Employment, while heritage site filming at locations like Grand-Place or Bruges' historic centre adds preservation-related safety needs.
+Belgium's compact geography means shoots frequently cross between Flanders, Wallonia, and Brussels, each with distinct regulatory authorities.

-Through NeedAFixer, we connect you with safety officers who hold recognised Belgian safety certifications and understand the specific demands of film production.
-Our network includes professionals experienced with stunt coordination, pyrotechnics oversight, and the unique safety challenges of filming in Belgium's medieval city centres, industrial heritage sites, and Ardennes forest locations.
+Here is the short of it.
+Through NeedAFixer, we connect you with safety officers who hold recognised Belgian safety certifications and know the specific demands of film production.
+Our network has pros skilled with stunt planning, pyrotechnics oversight, and the unique safety challenges of filming in Belgium's medieval city centres, industrial heritage sites, and Ardennes forest locations.

 Complete Safety Services